• Dealer Licensing in Connecticut

 Dealer Licensing Fees

-• Special dealer registration plates: Half the commercial rate
+• Special dealer registration plates: Same as the full commercial rate.

 State Inspection Process